nikhil-dewangan/new3-demo/README.md

-If you serve React from a CDN, we recommend to keep the crossorigin attribute set: react is choosen by the java developers
+If you serve React from a CDN, we recommend to keep the crossorigin attribute set: react is choosen by the java developers changes in state and data within an application, and to update the user interface in a declarative and efficient manner.

 clearInterval(id);
 json{}